 Consulting Agreement Templates for Your Industry

-If you specialize in marketing or sales consulting, you’ll be working with your clients on strategies to grow their traffic, conversion, and revenue.
+If you specialize in marketing or sales and are performing consulting services in these areas, you’ll be working with your clients on strategies to grow their traffic, conversion, and revenue.
 You’ll likely be sharing a projection for growth in your proposal and using proven frameworks to help your clients get there.

 However, this doesn’t mean that you’ll be responsible for how these tactics are utilized and whether the market responds well to them.
-In your marketing consulting agreement, it’s worth adding a clause to clarify that you don’t guarantee those numbers projected and you’re not responsible for whether or not your clients reach their targets.
+In your marketing consulting agreement, it’s worth adding a clause to clarify that your consulting services don’t guarantee those numbers projected, and you’re not responsible for whether or not your clients reach their targets.

 As an IT, software, or cyber security consultant, you’ll be working with the leadership of technology departments to improve their performance and security.
 As you dig into the fine details of processes and optimize IT procedures, you’ll often get more involved in the day-to-day work of your clients than other types of consultants.

-If you provide financial consulting services, you’ll be giving out advice that directly impacts the bottom line of businesses.
-You’ll be acting in the best interest of your clients, but occasionally, you may be proposing investment strategies to them that carry risks.
+If you’re performing consulting services in the financial sector, you’ll be giving out advice that directly impacts the bottom line of businesses.
+You’ll be acting in the best interest of your clients, but occasionally, your consulting service may propose investment strategies to them that carry risks.

 Get Your Consulting Agreement Signed with Paperbell’s Online Signature Tool